pulkit200/A2ZServiceProviders/README.md

 # A2ZServiceProviders
 This is a android application build on andriod studio.
-This app provide various services to all people through user friendly interface.
+This app provide various services to people at there door through user friendly interface.